Post

 Drawn Controls

 A DrawnUI control would be painted every frame if it and all of its parents are not cached or it’s cache is invalidated.
 Why caching?
-Intead of drawing/calculating layouts/shadows/fonts etc on every frame we can fast draw either a pre-rendered bitmap (SkImage) or a previously recorded set of drawing operations (SkPicture).
+Instead of drawing/calculating layouts/shadows/fonts etc on every frame we can fast draw either a pre-rendered bitmap (SkImage) or a previously recorded set of drawing operations (SkPicture).
 Using caching properly is making DrawnUI to operate in retained mode.

 Cached is invalidated manually or when some property changes, like Text property of a SkiaLabel .

-In our app we have to invalidate manualy (call Update()) when we processed audio and we want to draw a changed visual EQ graphic.
+In our app we have to invalidate manually (call Update()) when we processed audio and we want to draw a changed visual EQ graphic.
 App canvas redraws only if something really changed, contrary to the usual SkiaSharp usage flow.

 Speaking of drawn controls example, here is our BPM detection module constructor: